Economy of Egypt: Electricity

+Nuclear

+Construction of a reactor unit at the El Dabaa Nuclear Power Plant.

 On 29 October 2007, Egypt's president, Hosni Mubarak gave the go-ahead for building several nuclear power plants, but this failed to take off under his leadership.
-On November 19, 2015 Egypt and Russia signed an initial agreement, under which Russia will build and finance Egypt’s first nuclear power plant.
+On November 19, 2015, Egypt and Russia signed an initial agreement, under which Russia will build and finance Egypt's first nuclear power plant.
 In December 2017 preliminary contracts for the construction of four VVER-1200 units were signed in the presence of Egyptian President Abdel Fattah el-Sisi and Russian President Vladimir Putin.
 The permit for unit 1 was issued by the Egyptian Nuclear and Radiological Regulatory Authority (ENRRA) in June 2022.
 First safety-related concrete was poured in July 2022.
 In October 2022, ENRRA gave construction approval for unit 2, whose construction started on 19 November.

 Hydrocarbons

 Egypt's net natural gas exports.

 Egypt's oil consumption is overtaking oil production.

 The Egyptian government has long prioritized expanding the petrochemical industry and increasing natural gas exports.
 By 2009, 38% of locally produced natural gas was allocated for export.
 However, declining crude oil production, peaking at 941000 oilbbl/d in 1993 before falling to 630000 oilbbl/d by 2008, led Egypt to shift focus toward natural gas.
 By 2008, gas production had reached 48.3 billion cubic meters, though rising domestic consumption turned Egypt into a net oil importer by 2008–2009.

-In 2014, Egypt prioritized domestic gas consumption over exports, significantly reducing international supply.
+In 2014, Egypt prioritized domestic gas consumption over exports, sharply reducing international supply.
 The country also signed a 15-year agreement with Israel to import 7 billion cubic meters of gas annually from the Leviathan field.
-A year later, BP announced a $12 billion investment in Egypt’s natural gas sector, primarily in the West Nile Delta project, which now produces nearly 1 billion cubic feet per day (bcf/d).
+A year later, BP announced a $12 billion investment in Egypt's natural gas sector, primarily in the West Nile Delta project, which now produces nearly 1 billion cubic feet per day (bcf/d).
 BP also developed the Atoll field (300 million standard cubic feet per day) and the North Damietta concession, with production from the Qattameya discovery starting in 2020.

-The Zohr gas field, discovered by Eni in 2015, remains the Mediterranean’s largest natural gas find, with estimated reserves of 30 trillion cubic feet.
+The Zohr gas field, discovered by Eni in 2015, remains the Mediterranean's largest natural gas find, with estimated reserves of 30 trillion cubic feet.
 Production began in December 2017, reaching 2.7 bcf/d by August 2019.
-However, recent technical challenges have reduced Zohr’s output, leading to domestic supply constraints and increased reliance on imports.
+However, recent technical challenges have reduced Zohr's output, leading to domestic supply constraints and increased reliance on imports.
 Egypt has secured agreements with Cyprus to import gas from the Cronos and Aphrodite fields, processing it in Idku and Damietta for LNG exports to Europe.
 Efforts to revitalize Zohr include new drilling plans to increase production by 220 million cubic feet per day.